When the stunning state “Utah’s” name hear you what you think then? Visualize images of Mormons? The world’s best skiing? Or the red rocks Moab?

 Sparsely Utah is one of the most populated states.
 Utah has only 32 natives per square mile.

-In the U.S., only Utah has the youngest population, about 31% of people under 18.
+In the U.S., only Utah has the youngest population, with about 31% of people under 18.

 Surprisingly 57% of Utah’s women are married; this is the highest percentage in the country.